Entity Framework Core can access many different databases through plug-in libraries called database providers.

-We have been developing an EF Core provider for the DocumentDB API in Cosmos DB.
-This will be the first complete document-oriented database provider we have produced, and the learnings from this exercise are going to inform improvements in the design of the subsequent release after 2.1.
-The current plan is to publish an early preview of the provider in the 2.1 timeframe.
+We have been developing an EF Core provider for the SQL API in Cosmos DB.
+This will be the first complete document-oriented database provider we have produced, and the learnings from this exercise are going to inform improvements in the design of future releases of EF Core and possibly other non-relational providers.
+A preview is available on the NuGet Gallery.

 In the meanwhile, the EF team has produced a sample EF Core provider for Oracle databases.
-The purpose of the project is not to produce an EF Core provider owned by Microsoft, but to help us identify gaps in EF Core's relational and base functionality which we need to address in order to better support Oracle, and to jumpstart the development of other Oracle providers for EF Core by either Oracle or third parties.
+The purpose of the project is not to produce an EF Core provider owned by Microsoft.
+We started the project to identify gaps in EF Core's relational and base functionality which we needed to address in order to better support Oracle.
+It should also help Oracle or third parties jumpstart the development of Oracle providers for EF Core.

 We will consider contributions that improve the sample implementation.
 We would also welcome and encourage a community effort to create an open-source Oracle provider for EF Core, using the sample as a starting point.

 Most database providers for EF Core are distributed as NuGet packages.
 This means they can be installed using the

 dotnet add package provider_package_name

 Or in Visual Studio, using NuGet's Package Manager Console:

 Once installed, you will configure the provider in your